Skip to Content

 Parquet Extension

 Apache Parquet is a columnar storage format widely used in data engineering and analytics workloads.
-NeuG supports Parquet file import functionality through the Extension framework.
-After loading the Parquet Extension, users can directly load external Parquet files using the LOAD FROM syntax.
+NeuG supports both Parquet file import and export functionality through the Extension framework.

 Install Extension